vegawidget/altair/README.md

   - In your data-frames, columns that contain dots, i.e. `Sepal.Width` will prevent Altair from compiling a chart spec.

-Also, I’d like to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format.
+Also, it mat remain to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format.

 ## Development plan